area guides architecture highlights ︎ ︎

 ︎Website

-A traditional Japanese sweet, Okoshi is made by drying steamed rice and shaping it into cube-shaped rice puffs.
+If you find yourself at HIGASHIYA’s main location in Ginza, don’t miss the chance to savor their exquisite seasonal wagashi, served in the café alongside an exceptional selection of Japanese teas.
+The selection changes every few weeks, but includes some of the most delicious takes on traditioal wagashi you will find in Tokyo.
+On your way out be sure to take some Okoshi wih you.
+This traditional sweet is made by drying steamed rice and shaping it into cube-shaped rice puffs.
 This particular version, which contains a wonderful hint of ginger and pumpkin seeds, is sold at the shop of our favorite Ginza tea house HIGASHIYA and its satellite shop HIGASHIYA man and comes in a beautiful metal box reminiscent of pre-war Japanese packaging.
-If you are at HIGASHIYA’s main location in Ginza, be sure to also indulge in the many delicious, seasonal wagashi (traditional sweets) served at the café, which come paired with an outstanding selection of Japanese teas.

 ¥1,512 for one box